go-macaron/docs/en-US/middlewares/binding.md

 ### Validate

-[`binding.Validate`](https://gowalker.org/github.com/macaron-contrib/binding#Validate) receives a populated struct and checks it for errors, first by enforcing the `binding:"Required"` value on struct field tags, then by executing the `Validator.Validate()` method on the struct, if it is a [`binding.Validator`](https://gowalker.org/github.com/macaron-contrib/binding#Validator).
+[`binding.Validate`](https://gowalker.org/github.com/macaron-contrib/binding#Validate) receives a populated struct and checks it for errors with basic rules.
+It will execute the `Validator.Validate()` method on the struct, if it is a [`binding.Validator`](https://gowalker.org/github.com/macaron-contrib/binding#Validator).

 #### Validation Rules